Cardiovascular disease, which includes heart disease and stroke, is one of the most common causes of death in Ireland.

 Approximately 10,000 people die each year from cardiovascular disease – including coronary heart disease, stroke and other circulatory diseases.

-At the Irish Heart Foundation, we are fighting to deliver services that will contribute to a 25% reduction in premature deaths from cardiovascular disease by 2025.
-To do this, we are emphasising action on stroke, obesity, tobacco control, cardiovascular disease prevention and heart failure as our policy priorities.
+At the Irish Heart Foundation, we are fighting to improve services that will contribute to a 25% reduction in premature deaths from cardiovascular disease by 2025.

 90,000 people and 20,000 hospital admissions